obruchez/public/Twitter/Reply to @avernet (2014-02-26).md

 https://twitter.com/avernet/status/438472824294866945
 https://twitter.com/avernet/status/438473364437356544

-1a) "I was more thinking along the lines of "how can you test whether someone understands X", where X might be determinism."
+1a) "I was more thinking along the lines of "how can you test whether someone understands X", where X might be determinism."<br>
-1b) "The goal of the study isn't to change peoples' mind or teach them something, but to better understand how they think."
+1b) "The goal of the study isn't to change peoples' mind or teach them something, but to better understand how they think."<br>
 2) "If by "cannot" you mean "did not" and "will not", isn't that the case of any thought experiment?
-(The brain is pretty good at it.)"
+(The brain is pretty good at it.)"<br>

 ## @obruchez (2014-02-26)

 https://twitter.com/obruchez/status/438472186529992705
 https://twitter.com/obruchez/status/438472798663880704

 1) "I don't know!
-How do you make someone really think about something he doesn't really understand?"
+How do you make someone really think about something he doesn't really understand?"<br>
 2) "I'm already puzzled by case 1 (Laplace's demon / supercomputer).
-We're asked to think about something that cannot exist."
+We're asked to think about something that cannot exist."<br>

 ## @avernet (2014-02-26)